CooperativeActivities/crac-core/README.md

 **Response**

-An array containing all users
+An array containing all competences

 	[
 		{